aws/aws-cdk/packages/@aws-cdk/custom-resource-handlers/lib/custom-resources-framework/README.md

 |   |   |   |   |--- eval-nodejs-provider.generated.ts
 |   |   |   |   |--- role-policy-provider.generated.ts

-The code generated custom resource providers are usable in `aws-cdk-lib` once `aws-cdk-lib` is built.
-The custom resource providers will be consumable from `aws-cdk-lib/custom-resource-handlers/dist` and the file structure therein will match what was generated in `@aws-cdk/custom-resource-handlers/dist` except for providers defined in `core`.
-To prevent circular dependencies, all custom resource providers defined in `core`and any associated source code will be consumable from `aws-cdk-lib/core/dist/core`.
+The code generated handler framework components are consumable from `aws-cdk-lib/custom-resource-handlers/dist` once `aws-cdk-lib` is built.
+The file structure of `aws-cdk-lib/custom-resource-handlers/dist` will have the same structure as `@aws-cdk/custom-resource-handlers/dist` with the exception of `core`.
+To prevent circular dependencies, all handler framework components defined in `core`and any associated source code will be consumable from `aws-cdk-lib/core/dist/core`.

-## Creating a Custom Resource Provider
+## Creating a Handler Framework Component

-Creating a new custom resource provider involves three steps:
+Creating a new handler framework component involves three steps:
-1. Add the custom resource provider's source code to `@aws-cdk/custom-resource-handlers/lib/<aws-cdk-lib-module>`
+1. Add the source code to `@aws-cdk/custom-resource-handlers/lib/<aws-cdk-lib-module>`
-2. Update the [config](./config.ts) file with the custom resource provider to generate by specifying all required `ProviderProps`.
+2. Update the [config](./config.ts) file by specifying all required `ComponentProps`.
-3. At this point you can directly build `@aws-cdk/custom-resource-handlers` with `yarn build` to view the generated provider in `@aws-cdk/custom-resource-handlers/dist`.
-Alternatively, you can build `aws-cdk-lib` with `npx lerna run build --scope=aws-cdk-lib --skip-nx-cache` to make the generated provider available for use within `aws-cdk-lib`
+3. At this point you can directly build `@aws-cdk/custom-resource-handlers` with `yarn build` to view the generated component in `@aws-cdk/custom-resource-handlers/dist`.
+Alternatively, you can build `aws-cdk-lib` with `npx lerna run build --scope=aws-cdk-lib --skip-nx-cache` to make the generated component available for use within `aws-cdk-lib`